jtfedd/3d-radar/README.md

 This project requires [Python 3.12](https://www.python.org/).

+### MapTiler (Optional)

+In order to perform location lookups, you must provide a maptiler API key.
+You can create one for free [here](https://www.maptiler.com/).

 ### Set up a virtual environment

 For more information on python virual environments, [this](https://realpython.com/python-virtual-environments-a-primer/) is a helpful guide.